min2ha/ukwa-site/content/target/37435/index.en.md

   "subject": "EU Referendum"
 }

-# Allen&Overy: What are the potential legal consequences of Brexit?

 Legal news published by  Allen  & Overy, a British legal firm.
 Contains links to papers written by the firm on the legal impact of the EU referendum.